hanatos/vkdt/src/pipe/modules/curves/readme.md

 * `ddgn` the slope of the curve after the rightmost control vertex
 * `ddbn` the slope of the curve after the rightmost control vertex
 * `edit` edit linear values or in some gamma corrected space that gives more control over blacks. this only affects the ui and only rgb curves and the diagonals of YCh.
+* `radius` size of the guided filter chroma/hue blur to avoid colour noise
+* `edges` edge parameter of the guided filter chroma/hue blur to avoid colour noise

 ## connectors